ZilchEngine/ZilchDocs/zilch_editor_documentation/tutorials/tutorial_sequences.markdown

 -----

  # Beginner III
-*Tutorials in this section are aimed at users with limited scripting experience and focus on covering on how to build simple 2D games in Zero*
+*Tutorials in this section are aimed at users with limited scripting experience and focus on covering on how to build simple 2D games in Zilch*

  ## [Events I](https://github.com/ZilchEngine/ZilchDocs/blob/master/zilch_editor_documentation/tutorials/scripting/events.markdown)
 LogicUpdate, CollisionEvents, Destruction Events